bendwild/quartz1/content/index.md

 title: Welcome!
 publish: true
 created: 2025-01-17T22:17
-modified: 2025-06-12T23:19
+modified: 2025-06-16T09:11
 ---
 This is my digital swamp, my own private messy little [[Personal knowledge management]] system inspired by [zettelkasten](https://zettelkasten.de/overview/), [second braining](https://fortelabs.com/blog/basboverview/) and the [digital garden](https://cagrimmett.com/2020/11/08/what-are-digital-gardens/) concept.

 What began as a structured repository for the ever-increasing number of medicine notes and summaries has transformed into a free-from, work-in progress wiki of my life.
 I write for myself, to exercise my mind and nurture ideas, but this swamp is open to all who wander in.
-I write both in Dutch as in English, depending on the content.
+I write in Dutch and English depending on the content.

 Whether you’re here for curiosity, inspiration, or just to wade around, I hope you find something useful, thought-provoking, or at least entertaining.
 If you want to learn more [[About me]], what I do, or why I be, you can visit my [[Personal portfolio]] or send me a [message](https://www.linkedin.com/in/benjamin-de-wilde-he-him-71b793211/).